composer/composer/doc/04-schema.md

 * **notify-on-install:** Defaults to `true`.
 Composer allows repositories to define a notification URL, so that they get notified whenever a package from that repository is installed.
 This option allows you to disable that behaviour.
+* **cache-files-ttl:** Defaults to `15552000` (6 months).
+Composer caches all dist (zip, tar, ..) packages that it downloads.
+Those are purged after six months of being unused by default.
+This option allows you to tweak this duration (in seconds) or disable it completely by setting it to 0.

 Example: